pgmpofu/blog-ws/README.md

     ` mvn spring-boot:run`
 - If you are running a standalone application without the plugin run the following command in the blog-ws directory:
     `./mvnw spring-boot:run`
-- You can also run the application directly from your IDE
+- You can also run the application directly from your IDE using the BlogWSApplication class.

 ## Run with Docker
 - See [here](https://hub.docker.com/r/pgmpofu/blog-ws) to download image if necessary